✥ Writing ✥

 The second difference between the military and the artist is full attempted self disclosure.
 You are walking in a courtyard, and you see a group of bodies engaging in a formation.
 The formation feels unsettling, like you have never seen before.
 You seek information.
 Approachability is the hallmark of disclosure.
 Most commonly the artist self discloses through creative (as opposed to tactile) costuming, creative movement such as dance, or leaflets and the presence of a receptacle for tips.
 Should none of those appear, and the performance fashion itself realistically, the populus should have the right to verbally state “I don’t visually recognize this as a usual occurrence in the community, is everything okay? “.
 That request should be acknowledged by the performers through widely understood gestures such as a wink, head nod, or dialogue.

-These good faith pauses, even very small ones, ensure that the art serves public life.
 If any public performer does not attempt to disclose or break performance to render aid, they are the military.

 These differences in spatial politics reveal a groups' relationship to public life.
 They mark the boundary between Military and performance art, fascism and democracy.
 Art should alway serve democracy, and not the forceful hand of state."